-All registered voters may cast a ballot during the early voting period at the registrar of voters
+No, all registered voters may cast a ballot during the early voting period at the Registrar of Voters Office

 .
 You do not need a reason to vote early.